-\textbf{Local supervision using ground truth surface points.}~ Predicting grasp quality based on surface features poses a challenge.
+\textbf{Local supervision using ground truth surfaces.}~ Learning grasping functions based on surface features poses a challenge.
 Since we rely on local neural surface point rendering to pick appropriate point-wise features, the scene reconstruction needs to be accurate.
 A straightforward approach would be to train the grasp quality network $h^{q}_{\omega}$ in a subsequent step after the convergence of the scene reconstruction network $f^{sg}_{\theta}$.
-However, we want to train grasp quality and scene reconstruction \textit{jointly} to ensure that the implicit geometric features $\psi$ also capture information relevant for assessing grasp quality in the challenging SE(3) space.
+However, we wish to train grasp quality and scene reconstruction \textit{jointly} to ensure that the implicit geometric features $\psi$ also capture information relevant for assessing grasp quality.
 Thus, we propose to use additional local surface supervision at training time.
-During the data generation phase, we render the ground truth surface points for each grasp: $\left\{\mathbf{p}^{\mathbf{g}}_{gt\ i}\right\}_{i=1}^{N}$.
-We then add noise to these surface points, as visualized in Fig~\ref{fig:surf}(c).
+During the data generation in simulation, we obtain the ground truth surface points for each grasp: $\left\{\mathbf{p}^{\mathbf{g}}_{gt\ i}\right\}_{i=1}^{N}$.
+We then add noise to these points, as visualized in Fig~\ref{fig:surf}c.
 These noisy surface points $\left\{\mathbf{p}^{\mathbf{g}}_{noisy\ i}\right\}_{i=1}^{N}$ serve two purposes.
-Firstly, we can \textit{train a robust grasp quality network} using these noisy surface points and their features $\psi$ using the loss from \cref{eq:qual}.
-This means that we only need to use the local neural surface rendering at \textit{inference time} while also ensuring regularization against imperfect surface renders.
-Secondly, we can add additional supervision to the scene reconstruction using the occupancy values for these dense yet noisy surface points $o(\mathbf{p}_{noisy})$, which provide a good signal to the scene reconstruction function, refining the occupancy in scene parts that interact with the gripper during grasping (cf. Fig.~\ref{fig:surf}).
-We use a loss function $\mathcal{L}_{local}$, similar to \cref{eq:loss_occ}, to additionally train \textit{local object-part reconstruction} from those noisy surface points.
+First, we can \textit{train a robust grasp quality network} using these noisy surface points and their features $\psi$ using the loss from \Cref{eq:qual}.
+Thus we only need to perform the local neural surface rendering at \textit{inference time} while also ensuring regularization against imperfect neural surface renders.
+Second, we add additional supervision to the scene reconstruction using the occupancy values for these dense yet noisy surface points $o(\mathbf{p}_{noisy})$, refining the occupancy in scene parts that interact with the gripper during grasping (cf. Fig.~\ref{fig:surf}).
+We use a loss function $\mathcal{L}_{local}$, similar to \Cref{eq:loss_occ}, to additionally train \textit{local object-part reconstruction} from these noisy surface points.